Blizarre/castme/README.md

  3 Serenade of an Abruzzian highlander (Allegro assai) / Harold en Italie by Hector Berlioz 4 The Robbers' orgies (Allegro frenetico) / Harold en Italie by Hector Berlioz
  ```
-- Reduce the volume to 50%, then increase by 20%
+- Set the volume to 50%, then increase by 20%
 ```bash
 [chromecast] >> volume 50
 [chromecast] >> volume +20